Dilepton Radiation from Strongly Interacting Systems: Status and Open Questions

-\textit{Microscopic transport models}\\[1ex] The second category are microscopic transport calculations.
-Such models incorporate non-equilibrium effects by propagating individual quasi-particles, including mean-fields and two-body interactions, by solving the Boltzmann-Ueling-Ulenbeck equation~(\mycf Sec.~\ref{sec:stages}).
-Here we take as an example the Parton-Hadron String Dynamics (PHSD, equivalent to HSD in the hadronic phase)~\cite{Bratkovskaya:2007jk,Linnyk:2011vx,Linnyk:2011hz} and the recently developed SMASH code.
 Transport calculations do not require the assumption of local thermalization and take into account modifications of the spectral distribution of the quasi-particles due to the surrounding medium in an empirical way.
 In PHSD, off-shell particles are propagated using a method inspired by the kinetic theory developed by Kadanoff and Baym, as discussed in Sec. \ref{sec:mass-transport}.
 Spectral distributions for hadrons can be explicitly broadened and/or shifted in mass depending on the local density.
-The former resembles collisional broadening while the latter has been introduced to mimic possible effects on the mass distribution originally proposed by Brown and Rho (\mycf Sec.~\ref{sec:thermal-radiation}).
+The former resembles collisional broadening while the latter has been introduced to mimic possible effects on the mass distribution originally proposed by Brown and Rho (\mycf Sec.\,\ref{sec:thermal-radiation}).
 The dynamics in the partonic phase is calculated within the Dynamical Quasi-Particle Model (DPM), where partons have finite masses with spectral functions which in turn depend \myeg on temperature.
 The parametrization of the the spectral density is adjusted to fit the lattice EOS and the running coupling constant.
 The finite width of partons is essential to reproduce in this model a small ratio or the shear viscosity to entropy ratio which results in hydrodynamical evolution of the partonic phase (for details for the model see \cite{Cassing:2008nn}).
 With this microscopic ansatz the full evolution of the fireball, from initial hard scatterings of partons, through a dense medium including a possible QGP hadron-gas phase transition up to the transition to a non-interacting gas of hadrons can be simulated.
 The coupling of the electromagnetic currents of the hadrons to dileptons is usually calculated in a perturbative approach.
 It means that dilepton emission is calculated in a ``second round'' by inspecting the full collision history of an event and calculating the dilepton emission based on known (or estimated) branching ratios for leptonic or semi-leptonic decays of hadrons.
 The dynamics of the hadrons is not modified.
 In addition, dileptons are also radiated from nucleon-nucleon elastic collisions ("quasi-elastic" bremsstrahlung) using the Soft Photon Approximation.
 Dilepton production in the partonic phase include, besides Born terms, also interactions with gluons (\myeg $q\bar{q}\rightarrow\gamma^*+g$ and $q(\bar{q})g\rightarrow\gamma^*+q(\bar{q})$).
 The most striking influence of finite parton masses on dilepton production is visible in the invariant mass distribution where a mass threshold in the infrared occurs and the production cross section at low masses increases \mywrt\ results obtained from perturbative calculations.